citizenspress/roxanne-website/content/project/cpress.md

 title = "Citizens' Press Arts & Culture"

 # Project summary to display on homepage.
 summary = "Curating and writing for the Arts & Culture section of the Citizens' Press website.
-Books reviews and noteworthy cultural and artistic content. *Critiques de livres en anglais et en français.*"
+Book reviews and noteworthy cultural and artistic content. *Critiques de livres en anglais et en français.*"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "cpress.png"